Slough and Eton Church of England Business and Enterprise College (academy) has 180 places available for new students applying to join Year 7.

 Admissions are processed through Slough Borough Council and the Secondary Admissions Guide.
 The relevant application form is automatically issued to Slough residents whose children attend Slough Borough Council schools and are due to transfer at the end of the academic year.
 If your child is not currently attending a Slough school but you would like to apply for a place at Slough and Eton please contact the Admissions Department at Slough Borough Council or view the booklet via the following link:

-The Headteacher will conduct tours at the school on Thursday mornings at 9.15am
+A member of our Senior Leadership Team will conduct tours at the school on Thursday mornings at 9.15am

 Students have priority access to apply for our Sixth Form which offers a range of A Levels and vocational subjects to meet the needs of all students.